UNICEF's country profile for Dominican Republic, including under-five mortality rates, child health, education and sanitation data.

 Dominican Republic DO: Mortality Rate: Infant: Male: per 1000 Live Births data was reported at 28.000 Ratio in 2016.
 This records a decrease from the previous number of 28.700 Ratio for 2015.
 Dominican Republic DO: Mortality Rate: Infant: Male: per 1000 Live Births data is updated yearly, averaging 31.000 Ratio from Dec 1990 (Median) to 2016, with 5 observations.
 The data reached an all-time high of 50.200 Ratio in 1990 and a record low of 28.000 Ratio in 2016.
 Dominican Republic DO: Mortality Rate: Infant: Male: per 1000 Live Births data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Dominican Republic – Table DO.World Bank: Health Statistics.
 Infant mortality rate, male is the number of male infants dying before reaching one year of age, per 1,000 male live births in a given year.; ; Estimates developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division) at www.childmortality.org.; Weighted Average; Given that data on the incidence and prevalence of diseases are frequently unavailable, mortality rates are often used to identify vulnerable populations.
 Moreover, they are among the indicators most frequently used to compare socioeconomic development across countries.
 Under-five mortality rates are higher for boys than for girls in countries in which parental gender preferences are insignificant.
 Under-five mortality captures the effect of gender discrimination better than infant mortality does, as malnutrition and medical interventions have more significant impacts to this age group.
 Where female under-five mortality is higher, girls are likely to have less access to resources than boys.

-In 2022, the total life expectancy at birth in the Dominican Republic increased by 1.6 years (+2.2 percent) compared to 2021.
-With 74.17 years, the life expectancy at birth thereby reached its highest value in the observed period.
-Life expectancy at birth refers to the expected lifespan of the average newborn, providing that mortality patterns at the time of birth in the given region do not change thereafter.Find more statistics on other topics about the Dominican Republic with key insights such as infant mortality rate, crude birth rate, and death rate.
+In 2023, the total life expectancy at birth in the Dominican Republic remained nearly unchanged at around 73.72 years.
+In comparison to 2022, the life expectancy at birth decreased not significantly by 0.5 years (-0.67 percent).
+These figures refer to the expected lifespan of the average newborn in a given country or region, providing that mortality patterns at the time of birth remain constant thereafter.Find more statistics on other topics about the Dominican Republic with key insights such as infant mortality rate, crude birth rate, and death rate.

 Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/